Westfalen AG: Development since 2000

 In 2000 a hydrogen production plant was put into operation in collaboration with another company, SRS Schmierstoffraffinerie Salzbergen GmbH.
 In 2001 Westfalen AG founded the subsidiary Westfalen Gas Schweiz GmbH based in Eiken, Aargau, Switzerland.
 2005 saw the founding of the Austrian subsidiary.

 In 2006 Westfalen AG took over the Kuwait Petroleum Deutschland GmbH service stations that operate under the Markant brand.

 The sixth foreign subsidiary was founded in 2010 in the Czech Republic.
 The same year saw the Westfalen Group's biggest foreign investment to date: the air separation plant in Le Creusot, France, started production.

 German business newspaper FAZ ranked Westfalen AG as 102nd of the largest German family owned companies for 2010 (2009: 109; 2008: 112).

 Biofuel Super E10 was introduced to 260 Westfalen service stations across Germany in August 2011.

 In September 2012, as one of the S1000plus projects supported by Westfalen AG, a successful car journey of over 1,365.5 kilometres on LPG took place without refuelling.

 The company has been supplying natural gas and electricity across Germany since November 2012.

 In May 2014 the eleven-storey office block Westfalen Tower was opened on Industrieweg in Münster.

 Click-on fuel gas cylinder Conneo for cylinder exchange in seconds was introduced in August 2014.

 In July 2015 the Westfalen Group acquired 80% of Medica Technik GmbH.
 The company headquartered in Brachbach (Siegerland) is specialized in home care, medical and rehabilitation equipment.

 For the beginning of 2016 AVIA and Westfalen signed a fleet card acceptance agreement.

 Dr. Meike Schäffler and Torsten Jagdt joined the board of directors in July 2016.

 In June 2016 the first high-performance carwash for trucks opened in Kerpen.

 Since December 2016, Westfalen AG operates the first hydrogen station in Münster.

 At the end of 2016, the company received the "Audit Beruf und Familie" certificate.

 In September 2016, the company celebrated the 50th anniversary of the tank depot in Münster-Gelmer.
 Major parts of the current production site Münster-Gremmendorf will be relocated next to the tank depot in Gelmer by 2019.

 In the middle of March 2017, Renate Fritsch-Albert was elected to the Supervisory Board of the Westfalen Group.
 From the beginning of April 2017 until his passing in October 2017, Alexander Fritsch-Albert was member of the Westfalen Group Executive Board.

 In mid-June 2017, Chopstix Noodle Bar opened the first German restaurant at a Westfalen service station in Münster.

 After more than 40 years as chief executive officer, Wolfgang Fritsch-Albert switched to the supervisory board on 13 July 2018 and has been elected chairman of this board.
 As of 1 September 2018, Dr Thomas Perkmann is the new CEO of the Westfalen Group.

 A large LPG tank depot of Westfalen Group is being built in Krefeld port area until 2019.

+The companies Westfalen Medical GmbH and Westfalen Medical BV, which specialize in providing oxygen to patients, were merged into the new Respiratory Homecare division in 2023.